 The collection also came with some shelving and furniture from Manoah, including the desk on which Sir Josiah worked on the Australian Constitution prior to Federation.

 This 1903 photograph shows Sir Josiah Symon at the far right sitting with Lady Symon and members of their family on the verandah at 'Manoah' at Upper Sturt with their children Margaret, Mary, Lenore, Charles, Kilmeny, Romilly and Angel.
-In the Symon Library is the desk on which Sir Josiah worked on the first draft of the Australian Constitution.

-Outside of those hours books from the Symon Library may be viewed in the State Library's Somerville Reading Room.
+Books from the Symon Library may be viewed in the State Library's Somerville Reading Room.
 Items can be requested via the catalogue and there is a 24 hour turnaround time.

 Sir Josiah Symon had bought Auldana vineyard, adjacent to Penfold's Grange vineyards at Magill in 1887.
 It was here that the first Australian commercial sparkling 'Burgundy' was produced in 1893.

 At that time Edmond Mazure was Sir Josiah's vineyard manager and in charge of production.
 Mazure (1864-1939), a Frenchman by birth, was the son of a vigneron from Burgundy.
 As a young man he worked for a short while at Clos Vougeot before acquiring practical experience in Spain.
 Arriving in Australia he worked for a couple of South Australian vineyards and in 1888 was in charge of the cellars at the Jubilee Exhibition.
 He was then employed as Auldana vineyard manager.
 Mazure pioneered the manufacture of sparkling wine on a commercial basis in South Australia.
 He was also a wine judge.